Peer Support Service

 Our Peer Pods are a collection of online groups that are open to anyone affected by MS. These regular sessions are held via Zoom and facilitated by volunteer peer supporters who live with the condition themselves, so you’ll be able to relate to them and others.

-If you feel at all apprehensive about joining a session for the first time, you can contact Vicky, our Peer Support Coordinator at peersupport@ms-uk.org who can answer any questions you may have and even arrange for you to meet the host beforehand to make you feel at ease.
+We know that joining a group like this can feel daunting, so If you feel at all apprehensive about joining a session for the first time you can contact Vicky, our Peer Support Coordinator, at peersupport@ms-uk.org.
+She can answer any questions you may have and even arrange for you to meet the host beforehand to make you feel at ease.

 Some benefits of Peer support include